jettymx/jetty-infosite/en/producto.md

 ---
 layout: default-en
-title: Jetty | Tecnología en el transporte colectivo
+title: Jetty | Our product
-description: Lleva los beneficios de la tecnología Jetty al transporte colectivo.
+description: We got products that you can implement in your own transit system
 id: tecnologia en el transporte colectivo
 ---